- Make sure you have completed your Product Setup Form to enable us to configure your programme-specific Thredd setup.

 When Thredd has set you up with access to the test system, we recommend you start with a simple check of the status of the API to make sure you can connect.
 See Service Status Check.

-Thredd will provide you with access to a generic Thredd test product setup (test environment), shared to all of our clients, where you can start exploring the API.
+Thredd will provide you with access to a generic Thredd UAT product setup (test environment), shared to all of our clients, where you can start exploring the API.
 The test product setup provides a restricted set of card functionality, which enables you to perform basic actions such as: create and load cards, manage PINs, change card status and change card velocity groups.
+This includes a link to the UAT URL.

 Thredd configures your dedicated programme on the test environment, with unique credentials, based on the details agreed in your Product Setup Form (PSF).
 At this stage transactions are managed within the test environment and not via the card scheme network.